 DISTRESSED SITUATIONS

 The overall objective of CDBV Part 3 is to develop comprehensive understanding of how to apply principles and concepts of business valuation to bankruptcy and other distressed situations.
 The course of study for CDBV Part 3 involves advance preparation consisting of reading assignments and answering of multiple choice questions based on the course material.
-The course materials are mailed four weeks prior to the start date of the course session.
-The three-and-a-half-day session comprises three days of instruction and a four-hour exam on the fourth day.
+Course materials are sent as digital PDF's after registration.
+In-person courses consist of three 8 hour sessions and a 4 hour timed online exam.
+Online courses consist of six 4 hour sessions follow by an 4 hour timed online exam.

 CDBV Part 3 Course Content